lindapu-1/lindapu-1/README.md

-- 👋 Hi, I’m @lindapu-1 from Hong Kong, and I am yr2 UG student at University of Hong Kong.
+- 👋 Hi, I’m @lindapu-1 from Hong Kong, and I am going to graduate in 2026.
-- 👀 I’m interested in controllable text-to-image generation since i started my AIGC study in this summer.
-- 💞️ I’m looking to collaborate on disccusing learning
-- 📫 You can reach me by email lindapu@connect.hku.hk
+- 👀 I have started my AIGC study in 2023 summer, and I am interested in AI for media/arts.
+I’m looking to collaborate on disccusing learning!
+You can reach me by email lindapu@connect.hku.hk

 <!---
 lindapu-1/lindapu-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.